 This seems to be a science-themed newsletter this month with my next visit to Orcha in Cheshire.
 Orcha (the Organisation for the Review of Care and Health Apps) found themselves in need of photography content for their website.
 They had just moved into new lovely offices.
 I worked with Lucia, from Orcha, to create office lifestyle images of staff working together and collaborating.
 This shoot was a mixture of seeing a situation that was happening naturally, adding lighting and a little bit of direction and also orchestrating whole situations to look natural.
 I’ve created a case study here about this office lifestyle photoshoot.

 Lastly, one of my regular visits to MCS in Cheshire to keep their headshots up to date.
-I love this blue background – I think it looks very modern and distinctive and it’s a nice change from white or grey.
+I love this blue background and think it looks very modern and distinctive.
+It’s a nice change from white or grey.
 The MCS people are always a joy to work with and I look forward to my visits.

 Bye for now – Claire.